cp/feedbin/README.md

 ## Testing

 Rspec is used for tests.
-You will need to pass in your Feedbin email and password to run the tests.

-  `$ EMAIL=email@me.com PASSWORD=pa$$w0rd rspec`
+WebMock is used to avoid touching the live Feedbin API.

 Please add tests when contrinuting, and make sure that they all pass before submitting a PR.